electricg/primer-static/README.md

 <pre>grunt</pre>

-This task cause Jekyll to immediately recompile all the pages into the `/dev` folder as in the prvious task, but some other GruntJS tasks will be executed: A jslinter will check the javascript code, another task will assure that every template has no validation errors and the *smushit* task will shrink the size of your images inside  `/src` folder (the images into `/src` won't be changed).
+This task cause Jekyll to immediately recompile all the pages into the `/dev` folder as in the previous task, but some other GruntJS tasks will be executed: A jslinter will check the javascript code, another task will assure that every template has no validation errors and the *smushit* task will shrink the size of your images inside  `/src` folder (the images into `/src` won't be changed).
 ***

 When your code is ready for a stage deployment, the task to call is